mingqiang-wei/mingqiang-wei.github.io/_pages/about.md

 News
 ======
-* Undergraduate students /postgraduate students ar welcomed to apply for my postgraduate/doctoral positions.
+* Undergraduate students /postgraduate students are welcomed to apply for my postgraduate/doctoral positions.
 * post-doctoral positions are open.